letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-static-site-generator-site.md

 ### Create your Dockerfile

-Static sites generator on Disco are built using a `Dockerfile`.
+Static sites generator on disco are built using a `Dockerfile`.

 For this example, in Python, we'll use the official Python image from Docker Hub.
 Just create a file named `Dockerfile` at the root of your repository.